yarikoptic/numfocus.org/content/fellowship2013.rst

 How to Apply
 ------------
-Submit applications to info@NumFOCUS.org.
+Submit applications to info@numfocus.org.
 The applicant should receive e-mail verification within 48 hours stating the application has been received.
-For additional information contact NumFOCUS by e-mail at: info@NumFOCUS.org or by phone at: 512-222-5449.
+For additional information contact Numfocus by e-mail at: info@numfocus.org or by phone at: 512-222-5449.

 Applications must include all of the following: